Zhu Yu (artist): Significant works

 Pocket Theology: Appearing in the 1999 group exhibition Post-Sense Sensibility- Alien Bodies & Delusion in Beijing, curated by Wu Meichun and Qiu Zhije.
 A long coiling rope was gripped by a severed, decomposing arm which was suspended by a meat hook.
-This display was held in a small room in the basement that was being rented by a group of Chinese artists who organize the exhibition.
+This display was held in a small room in the basement that was being rented by a group of Chinese artists who organised the exhibition.
 Viewers were forced to walk over the rope which filled the entire space.

 Skin Graft: This performance art installation appeared in the 2000 exhibition Infatuation with Injury organized by Li Xianting.
 In the exhibit, Zhu uses his own flesh as a canvas.
-Photos were shown of trunk of a quartered pig lying on a hospital bed.
+Photos were shown of the trunk of a quartered pig lying on a hospital bed.
 Zhu grafted a piece of his own skin onto a section of damaged skin from the pig.
 Two photos of this process appeared in the exhibit; one that showed the surgical process, and another which featured the artist sewing his own skin onto the pig carcass.
 Zhu stood by the exhibit and lifted his shirt to show the scar which stood as evidence of the procedure.

 Leftover: This series was exhibited by the Xin Beijing Art Gallery at the China International Gallery Exposition.
-Zhu photographed plates that held bits of leftover food, and then painted those images on canvas with oil.
+Zhu photographed plates that held bits of leftover food and then painted those images on canvas with oil.
 Eight paintings appeared at the Xin Beijing Art Gallery.

-Recent Works
+Recent works

 Zhu Yu's most recent works follow his ideas with the Leftover exhibit, in which he paints highly detailed portraits of mundane objects.
-His series “Stain,” features a bird's-eye view of teacups that contain the dregs of tea leaves.
-The next series, “Pebble,” appeared at Zhu's solo exhibition Play Thing, at the Long March Space in Beijing, 2010.
+His series "Stain," features a bird's-eye view of teacups that contain the dregs of tea leaves.
+The next series, "Pebble," appeared at Zhu's solo exhibition Play Thing, at the Long March Space in Beijing, 2010.
 This is another series of highly detailed, realistic paintings that show individual pebbles, each featuring a slightly different hue or shape.
 This work implies that all life can be reduced to a pebble, a simple object from which much meaning can be derived.